sendsmaily/smaily-prestashop-module/CONTRIBUTING.md

 ### php-cs-fixer not working

 You may notice that `php-cs-fixer` might not work for some PrestaShop image versions. `php-cs-fixer` output provides a hint that the `/var/www/html/tests` directory does not exist.
 This is due to the `tests` folder being included in the [PrestaShop repo](https://github.com/PrestaShop/PrestaShop) but not in the docker image.
 Adding an empty `/var/www/heml/tests` folder enables the `php-cs-fixer`.

+## cache invalidation

+There seems to be lot of issues related to cache being invalid.
+Sometimes the module routes are not found or services configuration is missing etc. Most of them can be fixed by pruning cache folder located in `/var/www/html/var/cache/dev`.
+Some versions use `admin-dev` folder.